North Field (Tinian): 313th Bombardment Wing

 The four runways at North Field were lettered "A", "B", "C" and "D" from north to south.
-The 6th Group was parked on the south-side of Runway D, then going north the 9th Group was parked between C and D. The 504th between C and B, and the 505th on the north side of runway A. In addition, the B-29s were assigned specific hardstands for each aircraft so the ground crew could store spares and other items for each aircraft on them.
+The 6th Group was parked on the south side of Runway D, then going north the 9th Group was parked between C and D. The 504th between C and B, and the 505th on the north side of runway A. In addition, the B-29s were assigned specific hardstands for each aircraft so the ground crew could store spares and other items for each aircraft on them.
 The groups used the runway to the north side of their parking area hardstands, but this was not fast and firm, because if there was an accident and the runway was closed, the aircraft shifted to another runway.

 Once in place, the groups of the 313th began flying missions, initially against Iwo Jima, the Truk Islands, and other Japanese held areas.
 Later, they flew low-level night incendiary raids on area targets in Japan; participated in mining operations in the Shimonoseki Strait, and contributed to the blockade of the Japanese Empire by mining harbors in Japan and Korea.
 In April 1945 the 313th assisted the invasion of Okinawa by bombing Japanese airfields used by kamikaze pilots.

-A fifth group, the 509th Composite Group, was assigned to the wing in May 1945 from Wendover AAF, Utah.
+The 509th Composite Group was assigned to the wing in May 1945 from Wendover Army Air Force Base, Utah.
 The 509th, although assigned to the 313th Bomb Wing, was operationally controlled by Headquarters, Twentieth Air Force.
 The 509th was given a base area near the airfield on the north tip of the island, several miles from the main installations in the center part of the island where the other groups were assigned.
 The 509th aircraft almost always used runway "A" and the aircraft were parked away from the other groups on the north side of the runway.
 Also unlike the other groups in the wing, the 509th used a wide variety of tail codes from various XXI Bomber Command groups, instead of using its own, so that the group's planes could not be identified by the Japanese.
-The 509th was also self-contained, and drew little in resources from the 313th Wing or its other groups.

-In early August, the mission of the 509th was revealed when the group flew the atomic bomb missions over the enemy cities of Hiroshima and Nagasaki.
-In November, the 509th was relieved from assignment to the 313th Bomb Wing and was reassigned to Roswell AAF, New Mexico.
+The 509th was also self-contained and drew little in resources from the 313th Wing or its other groups.
+In early August, the mission of the 509th was revealed when the group flew the atomic bomb missions over Hiroshima and Nagasaki.
+In November, the 509th was relieved from assignment to the 313th Bomb Wing and was reassigned to Roswell Army Air Base, New Mexico.